ievron/wltls/README.md

 Implementation of the learning algorithm proposed in:

 Itay Evron, Edward Moroshko, and Koby Crammer.
 2018. [**Efficient Loss-Based Decoding On Graphs For Extreme Classification**](https://arxiv.org/abs/1803.03319).
-NIPS 2018.
+NeurIPS 2018.

 Some of our ideas and methods are based on [Log-time and Log-space Extreme Classification](https://arxiv.org/abs/1611.01964) and its [code](https://github.com/kjasinska/ltls).